mternez/echopulse/README-ENG.md

 # EchoPulse - Distributed Discord Clone

-**EchoPulse** is a distributed clone of Discord designed as a backend technical demonstrator.
+**EchoPulse** is a distributed minimalist clone of Discord designed as a backend technical demonstrator.

 ## Disclaimer